NL5 Line-scanning confocal microscopy add-on

 55 fps (@ 2048 x 2048)

-NL5 is a new line-scanning confocal microscopy system offering unprecedented combination of speed, sensitivity and resolution.
-It allows you , for example, to quickly screen a multi-well plate with multicolor images, to select the most promising ones.
-Thanks to its design based on line scanning, the NL5 system combines the scanning speed of spinning disc techniques and the resolution of laser point scanning.
+NL5 is a new line-scanning confocal microscopy system offering an unprecedented combination of speed, sensitivity & resolution.
+It allows you, for example, to quickly screen a multi-well plate with multicolor images, to select the most promising ones.
+Because its design is based on line scanning, the NL5 system combines the scanning speed of spinning disc techniques and the resolution of laser point scanning.

 Capture 3D live samples with minimal phototoxicity, high resolution and contrast.
-Like RCM, NL5 keeps your samples happy under the microscope for a long time and is easy to use.
+Like RCM, NL5 is easy to operate and keeps your samples happy under the microscope for a long time.
 Convert your research microscope into a fast-scanning confocal microscope that provides very gentle conditions for your live samples.

 Contrary to spinning-disk systems, another advantage of NL5 and its slit pinhole is that it does not lead to pinhole crosstalk when imaging deep within the sample.
-NL5 reaches 240 nm lateral resolution which can be easily converted into 170 nm with on the fly deconvolution.
+NL5 reaches a lateral resolution of 240 nm, which can be easily converted into 170 nm with on the fly deconvolution.

 NL5 is an excellent add-on to any research microscope.
 It allows for converting a wide-field system into a fast scanning confocal with high resolution and sensitivity.

-In the field of biology, some natural processes happen fast, like cell and protein dynamics and cell-cell interactions.
-Therefore, fast scanning speed is needed to study them.
-And that is exactly what NL5 brings to the table!
+Some natural processes in the field of biology happen fast, like cell and protein dynamics and cell-cell interactions.
+Therefore, fast scanning speed is needed to study them, which is exactly what NL5 provides.
 In addition, researchers in developmental biology, regeneration or immunology fields often need to image large live samples (mouse embryos, zebrafish, organoids) for a long time without losing any detail of the cell’s behavior.
-In that case, a combination of speed and a low phototoxicity system like NL5 is perfect.
+This is why NL5’s combination of speed and low phototoxicity is the perfect solution.

-NL5 is a fast scanning confocal system that reaches 25 fps (full frame), much faster than regular point-scanning confocal systems.
-In addition to speed, it brings very gentle imaging conditions for your samples as well.
+NL5 is a fast scanning confocal system that reaches 55 fps (full frame), surpassing the speed of conventional point-scanning confocal systems.
+In addition to speed, it brings very gentle imaging conditions for your samples.
 Perform live cell imaging for more than a day, with no signs of phototoxicity.
-NL5 is easy to use, and requires basic training to operate.

 NL5 does not cause any pinhole cross-talk, as it has only one slit pinhole.
 Pinhole cross-talk is associated with spinning disk systems, because they contain a disk with multiple pinholes combined and the out-of-focus light can sometimes pass through the closeby pinholes.
 This effect is more evident when imaging deep within the sample, making NL5 the ideal system for those applications.